byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)

-#### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing the beauty in nature, feeling one with nature.*
+#### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing the beauty in nature, feeling one with nature, a part of that beauty.*

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)

-***Soil Makers; being the gardener, an open hand, bringing vitality to soil, the womb of Mother Earth, the beginnings of life, love and endings.
+***Soil Makers; being the gardener, an open hand, bringing vitality to soil, connecting to the womb of Mother Earth, the beginnings of life, love and endings.
 Each bloom in the doing of this most sacred act.***

 Bio-logically re-connecting; an archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.